conjurdemos/policy-automation/README.md

 ## Operationalizing the Host-Automation through the Windows Task Scheduler

 Once the automation has been tested one-time manually with success, setting up operationally with the Windows Task Scheduler is the next optional path.
-Follow [this link](https://github.com/ztwright/SETUP.md) for more information..
+Follow [this link](https://github.com/ztwright/host-automation/SETUP.md) for more information.

 ## Contributing